HomeBlogGTM Strategy

 Revenue Operations or Sales Enablement Hires

-Your timing window:30-60 days after the posting goes live.
-This is when the new hire realizes the scope of what they’ve inherited and starts building their wish list of tools.
+Your timing window: 30 to 60 days after the posting goes live.
+That is when the new hire grasps the scope of what they inherited and starts building a wish list of tools.

 What to pitch: Lead enrichment platforms, CRM automation, sales onboarding tools, or data orchestration solutions.

-Opening line that works: “Saw you’re scaling Rev Ops—are you ready for the data chaos that’s coming?”
-This approach works because you’re not pitching them on growth (they already have that).
-You’re positioning yourself as someone who understands the operational nightmare that comes with success.
+Opening line that works: 'Saw you're scaling Rev Ops, are you ready for the data chaos that's coming?'
+It lands because you are not pitching them on growth, they already have that.
+You are the person who understands the operational mess that arrives with success.

 Customer Success or Implementation Specialists

-What it really means: Sales is finally converting, but now they’re terrified about keeping those customers happy.
-The focus has shifted from “get more deals” to “don’t lose the deals we have.”
+What it really means: Sales is finally converting, and now the worry shifts to keeping those customers happy.
+The focus moves from 'get more deals' to 'do not lose the ones we have.'

 Your timing window: Right when the new hire starts.
-They have fresh eyes and haven’t gotten bogged down in firefighting yet.
+They have fresh eyes and have not yet been pulled into firefighting.

 What to pitch: Customer experience tools, activation solutions, churn prediction software, or CS automation platforms.